sysdiglabs/terraform-azurerm-secure-for-cloud/README.md

 Notice that:
 - These examples will create resources that cost money.
 Run `terraform destroy` when you don't need them anymore
 - All created resources will be created within the tags `product:sysdig-secure-for-cloud`

+## Authors

+Module is maintained and supported by [Sysdig](https://sysdig.com).

+## License

+Apache 2 Licensed.
+See LICENSE for full details.